SteveTANTAN/PoG/README.md

   - `3` for using 3-hop

 ### KG usage:
 PoG utilze the Freebase KG.
-For more details about freebase installation, please refer to the Freebase dictoray.
+For more details about Freebase installation, please refer to the Freebase folder.

 ## Running the Dataset for Multi-Keyword Questions